-Webinar presenters Dr. David Stephens and Harmony Goorley from Falcon, Inc answered a number of your questions after their presentation, “Balancing Order & Recovery: Blueprints for a High-Performing, Trauma Resilient Jail.”
-Here are just a few of their responses.
+Webinar presenter Harmony Goorley and Dr. David Stephens from Falcon, Inc answered a number of your questions after the presentation, “Balancing Order & Recovery: Blueprints for a High-Performing, Trauma Resilient Jail.”
+Here are just a few of the responses.

 Audience Question: What are housing recommendations for older jails for those who are suffering from heightened trauma?
 Our jail opened in 1980 and we have limited space for those at general population is just not ideal.
 The segregation cells don’t provide mental stimulation as much as music or TV for entertainment and the lighting is poor.
 I feel like the housing options serve to continue their trauma in unhealthy manners.
 How can we work through spacing limitations for housing?
 Were there studies show that they will do well in group setting although they have present safety and security concerns on the onset?
 Do you have any thoughts about that?